pucherot/Pi.Alert/README.md

 ## Scan Methods

-  - **Method 1: arp-scan**.
+  - **arp-scan**.
 The arp-scan system utility is used to search for devices on the network using arp frames.
-  - **Method 2: Pi-hole**.
-This method is optional and complementary to method 1.
+  - **Pi-hole**.
+This method is optional.
 If the Pi-hole DNS server is active, Pi.Alert examines its activity looking for active devices using DNS that have not been detected by method 1.
-  - **Method 3: dnsmasq**.
-This method is optional and complementary to the previous methods.
+  - **dnsmasq**.
+This method is optional.
 If the DHCP server dnsmasq is active, Pi.Alert examines the DHCP leases (addresses assigned) to find active devices that were not discovered by the other methods.
-  - **Method 4: Fritzbox**.
-This method is optional and complementary to the previous methods.
+  - **Fritzbox**.
+This method is optional.
 If you use a Fritzbox (a router from the company "AVM"), it is possible to perform a query of the active hosts.
 This also includes hosts of the guest WLAN and Powerline devices from "AVM".
   - **Web service monitoring**.
 This method is optional.
-An HTTP request is sent and the web server's response is evaluated.
+An HTTP request is sent and the web server's response is processed.
 If self signed certificates are used, no validation of the certificate is performed.
+  - **ICMP monitoring**.
+This method is optional.
+A "ping" is sent to a manually specified IP/hostname/domain name and the response is evaluated
   - **DHCP Server Scan**.
 This method is optional.
 Nmap is used to send DHCP requests into the network to detect unknown (rogue) DHCP servers.